 You are welcome to view a blank, sample application.

 Q. What kind of proposals are funded?

 We seek to fund proposals on new, important, and original topics.
 Projects involving collections that have been well-used and from which much has already been published are far less likely to be funded.
-Applications from doctoral students, recent doctorates, independent scholars, and applicants from under-resourced communities, are especially welcome.
+Applications from doctoral students, recent doctorates, and independent scholars are especially welcome.
 The proposal should address specifically the relevance to the proposed research of unique resources found in the Princeton University Library collections.

 Q. The materials I am interested in are on microfilm or are of a small volume.
 Should I apply?

-Generally speaking, applications that seek to primarily use materials also available on microfilm that can be loaned or purchased are not funded.
+Generally speaking, applications that seek to primarily use materials also available on microfilm are not funded.
 Projects needing only a modest amount of materials that can be fulfilled by a digitization request are not funded.